antedat/CodingData/README.md

 # Integration of Data – Creating Timeseries

-loading and transforming the data to timeseries: the files integrate.R and integrate.py contains simple examples
+loading and transforming the data to timeseries: the files integrate.R and integrate.ipynb contains simple examples

 # Contact
 If you have technical questions, please don’t hesitate to contact: